Among the Planets

 How would you like to take a computer class on Jupiter?
 Or perform in an auditorium on Neptune?
 If you’re a student at Robert L. Duffy High in Phoenix, Arizona you can do exactly that – but without ever leaving earth!

-In September 2010, this charter school completed the construction of four Monolithic Domes, one with a diameter of 38 feet and three with diameters of 81 feet.
+In September 2010, Dome Technology completed the construction of four monolithic domes, one with a diameter of 38 feet and three with diameters of 81 feet.
 Their exteriors resemble four of our planets: Saturn ringed in yellow hues, Earth in blues and greens, Neptune in cool blue and Jupiter in warm orange.
 All are totally solar powered, equipped with the latest technology and provide 25,000 square feet of usable space.

 “But,” said Superintendent Bob Duffy, “what’s really important is not what a school looks like on the outside, but what goes on inside.”